 That’s not to say you shouldn’t add a little extra sugar to sweeten the deal.
 Consider adding one-time gifts or complementary items to a holiday package to give your holiday subscriptions extra value.
 A scented candle company might include holiday-specific scents or add decorative candle holders to a subscription to spice things up.

 Once you know what you’re selling, you’ll need to determine how much to sell it for.
-Americans only spent an average of $641 total on holiday presents between 2017 and 2021, so it’s unlikely they’ll want to spend half of their budget on a single gifted subscription.
+Americans only spent an average of $870 total on holiday presents in 2022, so it’s unlikely they’ll want to spend half of their budget on a single gifted subscription.
 Offer discounted rates on short-term subscriptions if you want your holiday offering to be considered alongside traditional one-time purchases.

 Discounted holiday subscriptions are more forward-thinking than they first appear.
 Smaller price tags lead to smaller immediate bumps in revenue.
 But remember: the holiday offering is merely a sampler.
 The truly lucrative aspect of selling discounted holiday subscriptions is in their ability to capture new prospects and increase the likelihood of eventually converting them into paying subscribers.

 The digital and physical logistics of offering a short-term subscription get complicated fast.
 Dedicate time to ironing out the details to avoid having a blue Christmas.
 Namely, you’ll want to address these three tasks: